 Colleagues of mine have told me of similar experiences they’ve had, so this practice is probably fairly prevalent.

 Most of us know that plagiarizing is wrong.
 But that’s just one of the many reasons not to copy another person’s brand content.

-7 Reasons Copying Someone Else’s Content Is a Bad Idea
+7 Reasons Copying Someone Else’s Content Is Bad for Your Personal Brand

 1. You may be overlooked because of identity confusion and conflicts.